CONSTITUTION OF CENTER FOR JEWISH LIVING AT CORNELL, INC.

 Section 2.3 Procedure for Membership.
 Membership shall be awarded to eligible candidates upon the occurrence of the following:

 (a) In the case of a Resident Membership, payment of the required deposit towards residency in the House, such sum as the CJL Board may determine from time to time.
 A Resident Membership term shall begin on the last day of the Spring semester. (b) In the case of a Non-Resident Membership, payment of the annual membership fee of $36.00, or such other sum as the CJL Board may determine from time to time.
 Such fee entitles an individual to membership for the school year in which the individual paid.
+A Non-Resident Membership term shall begin on the day the fee is paid. (c) In the case of a Non-Resident Membership to an eligible candidate who will be absent from Ithaca during part of the academic year or similar situations as the CJL Board may determine, payment of a semesterly membership fee, such a sum as the CJL Board may determine from time to time.
+Such fee entitles an individual membership for the semester in which the individual paid.
 A Non-Resident Membership term shall begin on the day the fee is paid.

 Section 2.4 Membership terms.